slowmist/Web3-Project-Security-Practice-Requirements/README.md

 ### 1.Runtime Security Monitoring

+- Make sure that the Netlify or Vercel used by the project has audit log or Monitoring turned on;
+- Make sure that DNS change monitoring is set up and commercial solutions can be used, such as: [Better Stack] (https://betterstack.com/docs/uptime/uptime-monitor/);

 As far as possible through the events triggered in the key business processes to discover the security problems of the project runtime, such as:

 - Update of important contract permissions/parameters: monitor the events that the management role changes, and the events that the management role modifies the key parameters of the contract, and promptly discover the possible theft of the private key;